shakeebparwez/taskmanager-react/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.
 Make sure to adhere to the existing code style and follow the contribution guidelines.

-## License

-The TaskManager app is open-source and released under the [MIT License](LICENSE).

 ## Acknowledgements

 The TaskManager app was created with the help of various open-source libraries, frameworks, and resources.
 We would like to acknowledge and express gratitude to the following:

 - React: [https://reactjs.org](https://reactjs.org)
 - Netlify: [https://www.netlify.com](https://www.netlify.com)
-- [Additional libraries/resources you used]

 ## Contact

-If you have any questions, suggestions, or feedback, feel free to reach out to us at [your-email@example.com].
+If you have any questions, suggestions, or feedback, feel free to reach out to us at [shakeebparwez@gmai.com].

 Happy task managing!